- Poly Fluoro Ltd

 3. Shape of the specimen

 In our own experience, the shape of the specimen does not change the tensile testing results significantly.
-Nonetheless, the dumbbell shapes defined by ASTM D698 differ slightly from the shape recommended by PTFE specific standards.
+Nonetheless, the dumbbell shapes defined by ASTM D698 differ slightly from the shape recommended by PTFE specific standards on tensile testing.

 It should also be remembered that equipment used for testing should be able to clamp the PTFE specimen adequately to ensure there is no slippage during testing.
 Given that PTFE has a low coefficient of friction, the risk of slippage can be high, and this can distort the final readings.
 At the same time, too aggressive a clamp can cause the material to fracture at the point of clamping itself.
 In such a case, the test would need to be repeated as the reading would be spurious.